bymrrockka/poker.clock/telegram/src/test/resources/by/mrrockka/scenario/poll/PollScenario/pinned posted poll becomes unpinned when new poll posted.approved.md

 ```
 Poll created.
-Will be triggered next TUESDAY 00:00
+Will be triggered next WEDNESDAY 00:00
 ```
 ___